gabrielsalvi81-collab/Bluetooh-Jammer/README.md

 When show Writing at  then release the BOOT button.
 Done!
 The script starts running automatically.

-🔧Install using ESP Web Flasher
+Install using ESP Web Flasher
 Open Adafruit ESP Web Flasher from here.
 Set the Baud Rate to 115200 Baud.
 Connect ESP32 with a USB cable and then to the PC/Laptop.